-It is not possible to mention all our news in here so please look at our website: BHASVIC News

-Election Fever gripped BHASVIC in December 2019; we encouraged students who are over 18 to vote in the Election, information was given in Tutorial and via the Student Union.
+It is not possible to mention all our news in here so please look at our website: BHASVIC News Election Fever gripped BHASVIC in December 2019; we encouraged students who are over 18 to vote in the Election, information was given in Tutorial and via the Student Union.
 We welcomed many of the local MPs and Candidates who came in during lunchtimes in November and December including: Peter Kyle, Labour, Hove; Ben Thomas, Liberal Democrats, Kemptown; Caroline Lucas, Green Party, Brighton Pavilion and Joe Miller, Conservative, Kemptown.
-The event was organised by the BHASVIC Politics team and the Student Union Political Societies.
+The event organised by the BHASVIC Politics team and the Student Union Political Societies.
 All events were open to students and staff, and began on Monday 25 November with the very well attended Student Union Question Time in the Main Hall followed in December by Student Mock General Elections.

-DfE Compare Schools and Colleges Performance Tables

-The government's education performance tables are a little-publicised tool for students, parents and carers to compare key performance indicators.
+DfE Compare Schools and Colleges Performance Tables The government's education performance tables are a littlepublicised tool for students, parents and carers to compare key performance indicators.
 Although 'league tables' do not tell you anything like the full story about a school or college, they do have a place in helping to compare student outcomes between providers.
 Please see link here: School Performance - Compare schools and colleges.
 The Principal has provided some headlines from these tables in his Annual Report, available to you shortly.
-However, I wanted to draw the attention of the tables to those of you who like to have a look at the raw data.
-Some key points about how Senior Managers and Governors use these tables for continual improvement at BHASVIC:

-Number of students = we compare our performance to other, similarly sized providers.
-BHASVIC is the sixth largest A level provider in the country, but schools and colleges with as few as 3 students in their sixth forms are listed.
+However, I wanted to draw the attention of the tables to those of you who like to have a look out the raw data.
+Some key points about how Senior Managers and Governors use these tables for continual improvement at BHASVIC: Number of students = we compare our performance to other, similarly sized providers.
+BHASVIC is the sixth largest A level provider in the country, but schools and colleges with as few Advanced Teaching Practitioner A new high in teaching excellence.
+Lesley Clarke is nationally one of the first to qualify as an Advanced Teaching Practitioner, which means she is now qualified to continue to lead and mentor other staff in the latest research-based methods of teaching and learning.